hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 Figure 5: Subscription collection

-The event service also allows you to easily test the subscriptions by creating an test action to `/redfish/v1/EventService/Actions/EventService.SubmitTestEvent` with, in its body, the first part of the `MessageId` property correctly populated so that the test event is sent to the correct system (Figure 6).
+The event service also allows you to easily test the subscriptions by creating a test action to `/redfish/v1/EventService/Actions/EventService.SubmitTestEvent` with, in its body, the first part of the `MessageId` property correctly populated so that the test event is sent to the correct system (Figure 6).

 ![Test event](/img/fig6-testevent.png "Test event")